Havanese Grooming Guide

 Professional Grooming Costs

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of luxating patella, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Havaneses are prone to.
+Watch for early signs of luxating patella, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Havaneses are prone to.

 Veterinary Care Schedule for Havaneses